grass2440/DACB-PolarMix/README.md

 ### Data Preparation

 #### SemanticKITTI
-- Please follow the instructions from [here](http://www.semantic-kitti.org) to download the SemanticKITTI dataset (both KITTI Odometry dataset and SemanticKITTI labels) and extract all the files in the `sequences` folder to `/dataset/semantic-kitti`.
-You shall see 22 folders 00, 01, …, 21; each with subfolders named `velodyne` and `labels`.
+- Download the SemanticKITTI dataset from [here](http://www.semantic-kitti.org)
 - Change the data root path in configs/semantic_kitti/default.yaml
+#### SemanticPOSS
+- Download the SemanticPOSS dataset from [here](http://www.poss.pku.edu.cn)
+- Change the data root path in configs/semantic_kitti/default.yaml

 ### Training

 #### SemanticKITTI

-We release the training code for SPVCNN and MinkowskiNet with PolarMix.
+We release the training code for SPVCNN and MinkowskiNet with DACB-PolarMix.
 You may run the following code to train the model from scratch.

 SPVCNN:
 ```bash